Ballistic missile warning sent in error by Hawaii authorities

 North Korean President Kim Jong-un has threatened to unleash his country's growing missile weapon capability against the U.S. territory of Guam or U.S. states, prompting President Donald Trump to threaten tough action against Pyongyang, including "fire and fury."

 Trump was wrapping up a round of golf at Trump International Golf Club in West Palm Beach, Florida when the incident was unfolding.
-White House spokeswoman Lindsay Walters said Trump was briefed by aides and that the incident involved "purely a state exercise."
+White House spokeswoman Lindsay Walters said Trump was briefed and that it "was purely a state exercise."

-Michael Sterling, 56, of Los Angeles, was in Waikiki when he received the alert.
+Michael Sterling, 56, of Los Angeles, was visiting the lush Manoa Valley in Honolulu when he received the alert.

 "I was thinking what could we do?
 There is nothing we can do with a missile," Sterling said.